moostmartijn/homeassistant/README.md

 [View all light automations in `/automations/lights`](https://github.com/moostmartijn/homeassistant/tree/master/automations/lights)

 ## Mailbox
-My mailbox is a few meters outside of my house and because I wanted to know when I received new mail, I installed a Xiamo window/door sensor on the lid.
+My mailbox is a few meters outside of my house and because I wanted to know when I received new mail, I installed a Xiaomi window/door sensor on the lid.
 Whenever the mailman brings me mail and opens the lid, Home Assistant will send me an iOS notification.

 [View my mailbox configuration in `/automations/ios`](https://github.com/moostmartijn/homeassistant/blob/master/automations/ios/ios_brievenbus.yaml)